-U.S.-Chile collaboration on environmental protection and scientific research is extensive and includes sustainable development, energy efficiency and conservation, wildlife management of terrestrial and marine protected areas, environmental law enforcement, glacier monitoring, and agricultural best practices.
+U.S.-Chile collaboration on environmental protection and scientific research is extensive and includes sustainable development, green energy, conservation, wildlife management of terrestrial and marine protected areas, environmental law enforcement, glacier monitoring, and agricultural best practices.
 Chile is also an active participant in the Net Zero World Initiative, a U.S.-led program which aims to accelerate the decarbonization of global energy systems.
 Many U.S. Government agencies with environmental responsibilities are actively engaged in Chile, including the U.S. Environmental Protection Agency; the National Science Foundation; the U.S. Department of Interior; the U.S. Geological Survey; the National Park Service; the U.S. Department of Agriculture; the National Aeronautics and Space Administration; and the National Oceanographic and Atmospheric Administration.
-The National Science Foundation has invested over a billion dollars in astronomical observatories in Chile, with plans to invest hundreds of millions more in the coming years.